C129235/MCH/README.md

 - swagger-ui-express: Swagger library to expose OpenApi definition
 - nodemon (only dev): Development tool for restarting application when file changes
 - axios: Promise based HTTP client for the browser and node.js
+- docker-compose: Build and deploy services in docker